Iadvd/RetrocomputingZXSpectrum/GameExamples/MoonsFandomFestival/README.md

       P / joystick right: walk right.

-      Q, SPACE / joystick fire (Red or Green button): action / select.
+      SPACE / joystick fire (Red or Green button): action / select.

       A / joystick down: select an option from the TALK/GIVE menú.

 6. If you close the Android application, the connection is lost.
 You will need to load again the game and start from step 2.